shsagir/play-area-sync/docs/app-pro.md

 ### File system access

-[Old Apps](app-old) and [Universal Apps](app-uni) have a **persistent storage**: you have access via SSH and the App can permanently write on the file system.
-You can upload files and they will stay there.
+[Old Apps](app-old) and [Universal Apps](app-uni) have a **persistent storage**: you have access via SSH and any changes the App writes to the file system are permanent.
+Hence: You can use web based uploads and those uploaded files will stay there until you remove them.

-With **ephemeral storage**: all files will be replaced on each Git deployment.
-There is no place for runtime data.
-In other words: your App should not write any relevant data (user uploads) you might want to reuse later on the local file system.
-You'll need some efforts from your side to have uploads working (again).
+With **ephemeral storage** it's different: On each Git deployment, all files of your App will be replaced with the files of the deployment.
+Files which are not part of the deployment will be removed.
+In other words: your App can, but should not write any relevant data (user uploads) you might want to reuse later to the local file system.
+Instead, you need a different solution:

-We provide an additional Component to store uploads, static assets and any kind of runtime data offshore.
-It's called [Object Storage](/object-storage) and comes with some more benefits.
+We provide an additional Component to store user uploads, static assets and any other kind of runtime data offshore.
+It's called [Object Storage](/object-storage) and comes with additional benefits.
 It's mostly compatible to AWS S3, so you'll find easy to integrate it to your CMS and framework.
 File-system abstraction is the key.
 Please see our [Object Storage article](/object-storage) for more.